uchibeke/Game-Working/README.md

 I worked with Nigel Swan, Kyle Higel  and Aaron on some part of this.

-You objective is to balance up the resources in both worlds, dethrone the King and vanish him in a final battle.
+Your objective is to balance up the resources in both worlds, dethrone the King and vanish him in a final battle.

-You accomplish this through three mini game.
+Your accomplish this through three mini games.

 In the first mini game, you collect a life source.
 In the second, you transfer the life source through a portal and in the third mini game, you break a barricade through series of successive clicks and the finally, you dethrone the king and vanish him.